 In alignment with HUD's national objectives, DCHD encourages and supports citizen participation throughout the planning process.
 Different types of community outreach occur throughout the program year.
-One means of outreach is leading civic design labs in which citizens and City staff engage with one another to determine how facilities and amenities concerns can realistically be addressed.
-DCHD intends to hold annually a minimum of two design labs in each of the two targeted districts.
+One means of outreach is leading civic design labs in which citizens and City staff engage with one another to determine how facilities and public infrastructure concerns can realistically be addressed.
+DCHD intends to hold a minimum of one idea workshop and one design lab in each of the two targeted districts.
 Refer to the Tentative Schedule for Upcoming Program Year document for the tentative dates of these meetings.